NKintis/Geospatial_project_1/geospatial_project/Readme.md

 ### Accessing JupyterLab

-Open the link provided after running the container to access the prosseced data.
+Open the link provided after running the container to access the processed data.